How to Apply for a New Assistant in Audiology License

 Application and Fee

-To apply for a new assistant in audiology license, you must submit a completed application form (Apply Online or see Assistant In Audiology Application PDF) along with the $150 application fee (includes two-year initial license).
+To apply for a new assistant in audiology license, submit the online application along with the $150 application fee and required documents (includes two-year initial license).

 You will have 1 year from the date the application was submitted to complete all licensing requirements.
 If you have not met all licensing requirements within the 1 year period, you will be required to submit a new application and all required materials in addition to paying a new application fee.

 You must hold at least a high-school diploma (or certificate of high school equivalency) to apply for an assistant in audiology license.
 Submit your diploma or equivalency certificate and an original or certified copy of the Council for Accreditation of Occupational Hearing Conservation (CAOHC) certificate indicating that the applicant has completed the required CAOHC training and passed the required examination.
 If you have a bachelor's degree or higher in communicative sciences or disorders, you are not required to complete the CAOHC course.
 Instead, submit an original or certified copy of your transcript instead of the CAOHC certificate.

 The transcript cannot be faxed.
 Electronic transcript(s) will be accepted if emailed sent from the university’s secure site to email@example.com.
 We do not accept electronic transcripts from the applicant.

 An assistant in audiology must work under the supervision of a licensed audiologist who agrees to assume responsibility for all services provided by the assistant.